-In 2013 the college began a new phase of long-range planning for capital improvement projects at all three campuses.
+In 2013, the college began a new phase of long-range planning for capital improvement projects for all three campuses.
 The goal of this planning effort is to develop a Facilities Master Plan that:

 - provides high quality and modern instructional, student support and work spaces

 The purpose of the FMP is to guide all future development and renovation efforts for facilities, landscaping, site work, and wayfinding as part of the long range planning vision for the college.

 The Aesthetic Design Standards (ADS) are a means to communicate the desired look and feel for all future facilities, landscaping and site work at each of the three campuses.
 The ADS are a component of the larger FMP and guide architects and designers to an end result that supports an overall aesthetic vision.
 Further, these standards focus on creating the most ideal setting for supporting a successful student experience.

 The college's original Long Range Development Plan (LRDP) was developed in the early 1980's and is one of its primary long-range planning documents.
 The LRDP is the long range facilities planning document required by the California Coastal Commission (CCC), the state governing body that regulates development activities within the coastal region of California.